ornlneutronimaging/qingge/README.md

       ex: 'triclinic' for Fe   ( ss = symmetry('triclinic')

 * Use ???? (fortran code) to calculate Bragg Edge profile
+  - inputs: texture
+  - structure factors are harded-coded in the fortran code

 **Files format**